learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 ## Making a Jedis-backed index

-At this point you have the information you need to make a Web search index that stores the results in a Redis database.
+At this point you have the information you need to make a Web search index that stores results in a Redis database.

 In `javacs-lab10`, run `ant build` to compile the source files and `ant test` to run `JedisIndexTest`.
 It should fail, because you have some work to do!